Key Sales Tax Benefits with a Certified Service Provider

 Charles: With economic nexus, where many sellers have an obligation to collect sales and/or use tax in numerous states, the SST program can be immensely helpful.
 SST member states have agreed to allow sellers who register and comply in select member states to select a CSP and use it for a single state or for multiple states.
 Essentially, you could register in just one state and then potentially register for the rest at another time or not at all, if you don’t meet the economic nexus requirements in those states.
 That option enables companies to think about compliance in manageable chunks.

-Question: What are the key benefits for your clients when they work with a CSP?
+Question: What are the key benefits for your clients when they work with a certified service provider?

 Joe: Consumer product companies that sell all across the country may or may not have physical presence in a state that would trigger a sales tax requirement.
 Furthermore, many e-commerce companies don’t have a physical presence in any state except for the one that they’re headquartered in.
 But they’re still selling nationwide with tangible personal products.
 Prior to South Dakota v.
 Wayfair Inc., these companies wouldn’t have sales tax nexus, but many of those organizations have now triggered sales tax nexus because they’ve met certain economic thresholds.